rucinfo-Tiffany/ClassifiersOnTensorboard/README.md

 # Classifiers On Tensorboard
-This repository contains python code to display some common classifiers on Tensorboard.
+This repository contains python code to display some common machine learning classifiers on Tensorboard.

 ## Current Classifier List:
 - Logistic Regression